strrife/falcon/packages/falcon-dev-tools/eject/README.md

 # Falcon Eject

-`@deity/falcon-eject` package is a CLI tool exposing single `eject` command that can eject package written in TypeScript, by converting it into JavaScript while preserving it's original formatting.
-It also replaces imports with ejected folder path and installs ejected package dependencies into the project where it's ejecting.
+`@deity/falcon-eject` package is a CLI tool exposing single `eject` command that can eject package written in TypeScript, by converting it into JavaScript while preserving its original formatting.
+It also replaces imports with the ejected folder path and installs ejected package dependencies into the project where it's ejecting.

 ## Installation